LinaJas/IPEN_COST_Proposal/Technical_Annex.md

 ##1.1.2.
 Relevance and timeliness
 The rising popularity of the internet for uses in entertainment, commerce, education, and dissemination of information and ideas brings important benefits for individuals and society but also creates dangers to both through the ease of collection and processing of personal data.
 Although there is a growing body of European and National law for the protection of the fundamental right to privacy, personal data is increasingly collected on a massive scale and individuals do not have the ability to control or often even detect that.
-The protocols and standards underlying the internet have been built up over the years, and in the past not enough attention was payed to security and privacy of individuals.
-There is now an urgent need to define new standards more suitable for the data protection and security requirements of networks used by billions of people.
+The protocols and standards underlying the internet have been built up over the years, and in the past perhapsnot enough attention was paid to issues of security and privacy of individuals.
+There is now an urgent need to define new technologies and standards more suitable for the data protection and security requirements of networks used by billions of people.

 The conception of, and level of interest in, privacy has also changed hugely within the Internet technical community over the last two years.
 That is partly as a result of the Snowden relevations, but is also a trend that has been increasingly obvious for the last five or so years.
 This can be seen in the significant increasees in ciphertext in networks, for example with the proportion of email being protected with TLS as it is sent between servers having increased from an estimated 20% to above 90% when measured from a major email provider to most European and North American partners.
 There is a similarly increasing level of interest in the privacy aspects of many protocols, from HTTP/2.0 all the way down to MPLS.
 And within the IETF for example, RFC7258 has codified that trend so that privacy (in the sense of resisting pervasive monitoring) is an aspect that now needs to be considered in all protocol designs.
 The work however, has only really begun, as methods to mitigate traffic analysis are simply not well understood and much additional research and education (of protocol developers and implementers) is needed in that space.